Sparksbox

 Compliance: "Yes, checkbox."

 The AI system starts making recommendations.
-Over 90 days, 847 recommendations are made to customers under the age threshold because the model learned "young demographic = high engagement" from the training data, and it never learned cannabis-specific age gates.
+A small number of recommendations appear before the right age, location, or state-rule checks run because the model learned "high engagement" from the training data, and it never learned cannabis-specific gates.

 Now: